shivam9111/earnings-event-sentiment-alpha/README.md

 # Earnings Event Sentiment & Risk Analysis

-Event-based sentiment analysis of S&P 500 earnings announcements using a finance-tuned DeBERTa transformer model, testing the impact of sentiment on next-day abnormal returns and short-term risk dynamics.
+Event-based sentiment analysis of S&P 500 earnings announcements using transformer models, testing the impact of sentiment on next-day abnormal returns and short-term risk dynamics.

 ---